 Q: Do I have to be a West Virginia resident to open an account with WVABLE?

-A: Yes.
-WVABLE is only available to West Virginia residents.
+A: Yes, the WVABLE program only offers STABLE Accounts to West Virginia residents.
 Residents of other states may open a STABLE Account by visiting www.stableaccount.com.

 Q: What kinds of disabilities qualify someone for an account with WVABLE?

 A: Any condition that results in marked and severe functional limitations will qualify an individual to open a STABLE Account.
 A qualifying condition can be physical, developmental, mental, or other.
 For examples, see the Social Security Administration's Blue Book (Parts A and B), as well as the SSA's List of Compassionate Allowances Conditions.
 These lists are instructive, but not exhaustive.
 Your condition may qualify you even if it does not appear in these specific lists.

 Q: How can I use the money in my STABLE Account?

 A: Money in your account can be used to pay for Qualified Disability Expenses.
 An expense is “qualified” if: